Ma10as00/ANDIE-group-project/README.md

 If you would like to undo or redo an operation you have applied to your image, you can do so under the '**Edit**' menu.
 Note, however, you can only undo and redo operations that you have applied since you opened an image file, or that have been saved in an operations file associated with the image file.

 ## Note

 We slightly changed the structure of the Andie and FileActions classes.
 However, the code should still build and run akin to the skeleton code that was provided.
 The Andie class now has a private static data field of type ImagePanel called imagePanel, which is initialised in the method createAndShowGUI.
 This was only so that a private static method that was added to Andie, called frameClosing, could access the ImagePanel.
 Thus, it can warn the user that any unsaved changes will be lost if they close the window, only if there is an image open.
-We also added a private data field of type Jframe called frame to FileActions, which is initialised in the FileActions constructor.
-This was only done so that the frame could be packed around an image when it is opened.
+We also added private data fields of type Jframe called frame to FileActions, ReszieActions and EditActions which are initialised in their respective constructors.
+This was only done so that the main GUI frame could be packed around an image when it is opened, resized, or when an image operation is applied.

 ## Folder Structure